-Well, the first thing you should check here is if you actually need to wash your duvet, or could you just do with washing your duvet cover?
+Well, the first thing you should check here is if it is actually possible to wash the wool duvet comforter bedding and more on the below.

 Even though wool-filled bedding is easy to care for, you should always make sure to check the manufacturer’s wash and care instructions.

-You should always read the label to confirm that the duvet comforter is washable or not.
-Most wool comforters are not washable as wool is not conducive to washing in its natural form.
-But Down Under Beddings Washable wool duvet can be easily washed.
+You should always read the label to confirm whether the duvet comforter is washable or not.
+Most wool comforters are not washable, as wool is not conducive to washing in its natural form.

 Washing wool duvet comforters can often make people nervous.
 As you might have to carefully plan.
 We get that your duvet is precious to you as it can be a costly investment.

 For some, it might be a generational hand me down which you want to preserve.
-As in my case- I love my wool-filled duvet my grandmother gifted me.
+In my case- I love the wool-filled duvet my grandmother gifted me.

-And you may want to be very careful as the heat and moisture in the washer could ruin the natural fibers in your warm wool filled blanket.
+And you may want to be cautious as the heat and moisture in the washer could ruin the natural fibers in your warm wool-filled blanket.

-Wool has a natural ability to self clean itself.
+Wool has a natural ability to self-clean itself.
 Wool fibers are well known for their ability to remain dry for longer as they have unique moisture-absorbing properties which make it difficult for dust mites and bacteria to form in one place.
-This exceptional ability of wool makes it easy to care for.

 Pro Tip: Always use duvet coves and pillow protectors to keep your wool-filled bedding fresh and clean for longer.

-It might be easier to clean twin or double sized duvets in the washing machine but for larger ones, you may want to use a laundromat.
-We recommend that you use the largest size washer even at the laundromat for your duvet as it would give it more space to move around freely.
+We recommend that you use only a commercial-size washer at the laundromat for your duvet as it would give it more space to move around freely.

-It is recommended that you do not machine dry your wool duvet comforter, rather hang it outside on a dry and warm day for naturally drying.
-Remember to let it fully dry from both sides and it is best to turn it around while drying for proper ventilation and sunlight.
+- Rather hang it outside on a dry and warm day for natural drying.
+Remember to let it fully dry from both sides, and it is best to turn it around while drying for proper ventilation and sunlight.

 Remember that a duvet comforter is heavy and even though it may appear to be dry, it could still be a little damp from the inside.
 Make sure you let it air dry for longer before putting on a duvet cover.

-Before tossing your duvet into the washing machine make sure that it is machine washable.
+Before tossing your duvet into the commercial-size washing machine, make sure that it is machine washable.

-- Secondly, if you find any spots make sure to hand wash that area before tossing it in the washer.
+- Secondly, if you find any spots, make sure to hand wash that area before tossing it in the commercial-size washer.
 Helps better clean the duvet comforter.

-- Select the wool cycle on your washing machine, this should be the gentlest cycle on your washer.
+- Select the wool cycle on your commercial-size washing machine, this should be the gentlest cycle on your commercial-size washer.
 And make sure to wash with cold water or lukewarm water.

-- Add special/ gentle wool wash to your washing cycle and we also recommend you use a front load washing machine for best results.
+- Add special/ gentle wool wash to your washing cycle, and we also recommend you use a commercial-size washing machine for the best results.

 Squeaky clean wash by hand!!

-You could wash your wool-filled bedding items by hand as well if you feel like exercising your upper body muscles.
-All you would need is- a bathtub, or a big bucket, some soap, and water.
+You could wash your wool-filled bedding items by hand if you feel like exercising your upper body muscles.
+All you would need is- a bathtub, a big bucket, some soap, and water.

 Now time for it to dry.
 As mentioned before- it is always best to let your wool bedding dry naturally.

-A wool filled mattress should be cleaned using the spot cleaning method at first.
-For this, you can use a soft brush to remove and dirt and fluff you see on your wool mattress.
+A wool-filled mattress should be cleaned using the spot cleaning method at first.
+For this, you can use a soft brush to remove and dirt any fluff you see on your wool mattress.

-Many websites might also mention that you can clean your mattress with a vacuum; this should be avoided in case of a wool-filled mattress because it may disturb the filling inside the mattress by making it lose.
+Many websites might also mention that you can clean your mattress with a vacuum, this should be avoided in the case of a wool-filled mattress because it may disturb the filling inside the mattress by making it lose.

-In case of a spill on your mattress, make sure to treat the area immediately in order to prevent staining.
-You can use dry towels, sponge to avoid the liquid from seeping into the mattress.
+In case of a spill on your mattress, make sure to treat the area immediately to prevent staining.
+You can use dry towels, or a sponge to avoid the liquid from seeping into the mattress.

 It is also best to avoid the use of harsh chemicals and detergents while cleaning your mattress.

 The best way to keep your duvet comforter clean for longer is to add a duvet cover to it.
-This added layer of protection to your wool blanket would help you keep it clean and fresh for longer and you can simply toss the duvet cover in the washer.
+This added layer of protection to your wool blanket will help you keep it clean and fresh for longer, and you can toss the duvet cover in the washer.

-Also, use a delicate cycle for the wash and use cold water.
+Furthermore, use a delicate cycle for the wash and use cold water.
 With a small amount of soap.
-Do not tumble dry your duvet, but if you have to use low heat setting to maintain the ultimate quality of the wool fibers.
-Best is to air dry in the sun when slightly damp and avoid the use of fabric softener.
+Do not tumble dry your duvet, but if you have to, use a low-heat setting to maintain the ultimate quality of the wool fibers.

-Yes!
-Even our pillows are machine was friendly.
-Check them out here.
-We recommend you use cold or lukewarm water with a bit of wool detergent.
+After confirming whether your wool pillow is indeed washable or not, recommend you use cold or lukewarm water with a bit of wool detergent.
 It is best to let them soak in soapy water for a bit.
-Then turn machine to the gentle wash cycle and let it spin before rising it with fresh water.
+Then turn the machine to the gentle wash cycle and let it spin before rising it with fresh water.

-It is recommended that you use a pillow protector at all times for your pillow, but if needed deep cleaning, you can simply toss our washable wool duvet it the washing machine.
+It is recommended that you use a pillow protector at all times for your pillow, but if needed deep cleaning.
 Since the pillow is in regular contact with your face, we recommend you wash it every 3-4 months.
-Regularly sleeping on pillows also results in faster build-up of moisture and germs.
+Regularly sleeping on pillows also results in a faster build-up of moisture and germs.

 How to Take Care of Down Under Washable Organic Pillow:

-This wool pillow is washable which means it saves the expenses of dry cleaning.
-Wash these pillows in commercial size laundromat only, as this bedding soaks a lot of water.
-Delicate cycle wash in cold water, use a small amount of soap and avoid fabric softener.
+This wool pillow is washable, which means it saves the expenses of dry cleaning.
+Wash these pillows in a commercial-size laundromat only, as this bedding soaks a lot of water.
+Delicate cycle wash in cold water, use a small amount of soap, and avoid fabric softener.

-Wool mattress pads are usually machine washable, but before you put it for washing, it is best to check the label for the manufacturer's instructions.
-Down Under Bedding mattress topper is fully machine washable.
-We recommend you always use a front load washing machine for best results.
+Wool mattress pads are usually machine washable, but before you put them in for washing, it is best to check the label for the manufacturer's instructions.
+We recommend you always use a front load commercial washing machine or a laundromat for best results.
 And use a delicate/gentle cycle for washing with cold water.

-Use a commercial-sized washing machine/ laundromat service: Another option we would highly recommend is that you use a laundromat that has a commercial-sized washing machine.
-The commercial-sized machines have sufficient space for your duvet to move around and help the down feather to not compress or cluster on one side of the comforter, as compared to a home laundry machine.
+Another option we would highly recommend is that you use a laundromat that has a commercial-sized washing machine.
+The commercial-sized machines have sufficient space for your duvet to move around, as compared to a home laundry machine.
 It is still always advisable to check the label for the manufacturer’s instructions for this, as they may strictly recommend using a professional service.